-Richard Lugar is a former Republican Senator from Indiana.
+Richard Lugar was a Republican Senator from Indiana.
 First elected to the Senate in 1976, he was the longest-serving Senator in Indiana's history and the longest-tenured Republican member of the Senate.

 From 1964 to 1967, Lugar served on the Indianapolis Board of School Commissioners and in 1967, he was elected mayor of Indianapolis, Indiana.
 He served two terms as mayor and in 1971, was elected president of the National League of Cities.
 In 1972, Lugar was the keynote speaker at the Republican National Convention.